Substantia. An International Journal of the History of Chemistry

 - the critical discussion of past concepts and experimental works, in the light of the present chemical knowledge

 - contributions on contemporary science reporting and scientific dissemination

 - discussions on making science and on the role and efforts of basic research in a world where the practical and financial outcomes seem to be the main driving forces.

-Each submission to Substantia passes through a rigorous quality control and peer-review evaluation process before receiving a decision.
-The initial in-house quality control check deals with issues such as competing interests; ethical requirements for studies involving human participants or animals; financial disclosures; full compliance with Substantia’ data availability policy, etc.
+Each submission to Substantia is subject to a rigorous quality control and peer-review evaluation process before receiving a decision.
+The initial in-house quality control check deals with issues such as competing interests; ethical requirements for studies involving human participants or animals; financial disclosures; full compliance with Substantia’s data availability policy, etc.

-The Editor-in Chief is responsible for conducting the peer-review process and for making a decision to accept, invite revision of, or reject the article.
+The Editor-in-Chief is responsible for conducting the peer-review process and for the final decision on the submitted article.